 Slips & Trips

-Construction sites are very hard to keep neat and tidy because there is constantly work being done and materials everywhere.
+Construction sites are very hard to keep neat and tidy because there is constantly work being done and everywhere.
 This means that slips and trips are common with HSE reporting several thousand construction worker injuries through slow and trips each year.
 Having clear access routes, risk reporting and tidying up as you go are all ways to reduce the risk of slips and trips.
-Keep in mind that an accident such as a slip or trip could lead to a personal injury claim, so it is vital that a safe work environment is provided for staff.
+Keep in mind that an accident such as a slip or trip could lead to a personal injury claim, so it is vital that a safe is provided for staff.
 Here are some common first aid mistakes that you should avoid.

 Hearing Problems

 Just walking past a construction site can be loud enough, so it is no surprise that an estimated 21,000 construction workers suffer from work-related hearing problems.
-High-quality soundproof headphones are important for everyone onsite when power tools and groundwork equipment are being used and taking regular breaks is key.
+High-quality headphones are important for everyone onsite when power tools and groundwork equipment are being used and taking regular breaks is key.

 Back Injuries